 A second group includes companies that want to have a clean supply chain, but do not.
 Perhaps they view a clean supply chain as an aspirational goal, but have not put the resources in place to make it a reality.
 In the rush to bring new products to market, they may have compromised with the view that they will address the issue later.
 Whatever the reason, these companies need to move from having a clean supply chain as their goal to having it as a requirement.
 Some companies may get there on their own, but others will require legislation to drive them to put the resources in place to achieve and sustain it.

 The third group of companies includes those for whom a clean supply chain is simply not important.
 It may be that their drive for lower costs overrides all other considerations.
-Or, they may rationalise their behavior by telling themselves that their (exploited) workers are better off than if they were not working at all (as though that is the only alternative).
+Or, they may rationalise their behaviour by telling themselves that their (exploited) workers are better off than if they were not working at all (as though that is the only alternative).
 Whatever the reasoning, these companies will not clean up their supply chain unless they are forced to do so.

 Some might argue that, in considering global supply chains, we are discussing major corporations that have the capacity to self-regulate.
 If we encourage them to do the right thing, then they will ultimately do it.
 This argument is flawed.
 First, global supply chains are not limited to major corporations.
 In today’s interconnected world, some medium- and even small-sized corporations, with more limited resources, have global supply chains.
 Both regulation and government support may be needed to help them find and eliminate forced labour.